-- E-Safety rules will be posted in rooms with Internet access. - Pupils will be informed that network and Internet use will be monitored. - E-safety module will be included in the PSHE, Citizenship or ICT schemes of work covering both school and home use.
+- Online Safety rules will be posted in rooms with Internet access. - Pupils will be informed that network and Internet use will be monitored. - Online Safety module will be included in the PSHE, Citizenship or ICT schemes of work covering both school and home use.